jira-assistant/jira-assistant/docs/reference/process_excel_file.md

 **`-o` and `--output-folder`**

-> Indicate where to put the output file.
+> The location where you would like to save the output file.
-> Absolute or relative path are all supported.
+> Absolute or relative paths are all supported.

 > **Default: Current shell location.**

 **`--excel-definition-file`**

-> Indicate the definition file which used to describe the relationships between the Excel and the Jira.
+> The location where you would like to read the definition file used to describe the relationships between Excel and Jira.
-> Absolute or relative path are all supported.
+> Absolute or relative paths are all supported.

 > **Default: Excel definition file inside the package.**